arefmalek/arefmalek/README.md

   + Becoming a better cook
   + Getting better at my second language
   + Working out more
--->
-### Hi!
-I'm Aref 🌱

   I'm currently a university student and love to make things on the side.
 You can find some more about me on this profile or [my website](https://arefmalek.github.io/).

 In my final semester of CS, I'm hoping to learn a bunch more about fundamental CS topics, specifically Compilers and Networking!
 In the past, I really enjoyed coursework with ML, Algorithms, and OS, but I'm trying to get more out of my comfort zone :).